-Decreasing levels of ODSs and increasing levels of GHGs both lead to changes in the stratospheric ozone.
-Figure 1 shows the vertical and seasonal distribution of the twenty-first century changes in Antarctic polar cap ozone due to ODSs, GHGs and due to their combined effect.
-Austral spring lower and middle stratospheric ozone levels exhibit a strong increase in response to declining ODSs (Fig. 1a), peaking in October, in agreement with results from other chemistry-climate models (CCMs) (Perlwitz et al., 2008; Son et al., 2008).
+lower- and middle-stratospheric ozone levels exhibit a strong increase in response to declining ODSs (Fig. 1a), peaking in October, in agreement with results from other chemistry- climate models (CCMs) (Perlwitz et al., 2008; Son et al., 2008).
 This is the month during which the strongest ozone depletion occurred in FOCI in the second half of the twentieth century (Ivanciu et al., 2021).
-In addition, there is a significant increase in ozone throughout the whole year in the upper stratosphere and a small decrease between 30 hPa and 10 hPa in December and January.
+In addition, there is a significant increase in ozone throughout the whole year in the upper stratosphere and a small decrease between 30 and 10 hPa in December and January.

-GHGs also influence the stratospheric ozone through their chemical, radiative and dynamical effects (Haigh and Pyle, 1982; Rosenfield et al., 2002; Revell et al., 2012; Chiodo et al., 2018; Morgenstern et al., 2018).
+GHGs also influence the stratospheric ozone through their chemical, radiative, and dynamical effects (Haigh and Pyle, 1982; Rosenfield et al., 2002; Revell et al., 2012; Chiodo et al., 2018; Morgenstern et al., 2018).
 In the upper stratosphere, GHGs lead to an increase in ozone of similar magnitude to the ODSs effect (Fig. 1b).
-At these levels, GHGs have a strong cooling effect (Fig. 3b) owing to their emission of long wave (LW) radiation.
-This cooling slows down the temperature-dependent ozone depleting reactions in the upper stratosphere, resulting in an increase in ozone (Haigh and Pyle, 1982; Jonsson et al., 2004; Rosenfield et al., 2002; Revell et al., 2012; Morgenstern et al., 2018).
-In addition, an increase in CH4 causes an overall ozone increase and an increase in $N_2O$ causes an overall ozone loss through chemical processes.
+At these levels, GHGs have a strong cooling effect (Fig. 3b) owing to their emission of longwave (LW) radiation.
+This cooling slows down the temperature-dependent ozone-depleting reactions in the upper stratosphere, resulting in an increase in ozone (Haigh and Pyle, 1982; Jonsson et al., 2004; Rosenfield et al., 2002; Revell et al., 2012; Morgenstern et al., 2018).
+In addition, an increase in CH4 causes an overall ozone increase, and an increase in N2O causes an overall ozone loss through chemical processes.
 The influences of individual GHGs on ozone levels have been discussed in previous studies (Portmann and Solomon, 2007; Revell et al., 2012; Dhomse et al., 2018; Morgenstern et al., 2018) and are not distinguished here.
-We show instead the combined influence of $CO_2$ , $CH_4$ and $N_2O$ on ozone (Fig. 1b) to illustrate that the increase in GHGs drive important changes in ozone.
-Therefore, the GHG-induced dynamical changes discussed in the following sections include not only the direct effects of GHGs, driven by radiation changes, but also indirect effects mediated through changes in ozone.
-The studies by Morgenstern et al. (2014) and Chiodo and Polvani (2016) showed that these indirect effects are substantial and they offset part of the direct GHG impacts on the tropospheric circulation.
+We show instead the combined influence of CO_2 , CH_4 , and N_2O on ozone (Fig. 1b) to illustrate that the increase in GHGs drives important changes in ozone.
+Therefore, the GHGinduced dynamical changes discussed in the following sections include not only the direct effects of GHGs, driven by radiation changes, but also indirect effects mediated through changes in ozone.
+The studies by Morgenstern et al. (2014) and Chiodo and Polvani (2016) showed that these indirect effects are substantial, and they offset part of the direct GHG impacts on the tropospheric circulation.

 Figure 1 shows that increasing GHGs and decreasing ODSs each contribute about half of the total ozone increase in the upper stratosphere (Fig. 1c).
 This is consistent with the findings of the latest Scientific Assessment of Ozone Depletion (World Meteorological Organization, 2018).
 In the lower and middle stratosphere in austral spring, the effect of declining ODSs dominates the total ozone change.
-GHGs also contribute a small increase in ozone at these levels in spring (Fig. 1b), by enhancing the residual circulation, which transports ozone-rich air to the polar cap, as discussed in Sect.
+GHGs also contribute a small increase in ozone at these levels in spring (Fig. 1b) by enhancing the residual circulation, which transports ozone-rich air to the polar cap, as discussed in Sect.
 4.1.2.